Birth Control Implant

 - Light bleeding and increasing spotting between periods

 - 1 out of 3 women stop having periods all together (after one year of having the implant)

 Some of the less common side effects include:

 - Scarring or discoloring of the skin implant

-There are some serious side effects but do not occur often.
-Please notify a health care professional if these side effects appear:
+There are some serious side effects, but they do not occur often.
+Please notify a health care professional if you experience:

 - No periods (after having one every month)

-- Increase redness, or pus, or bleeding or pain at insertion
+- Increased redness, pus, bleeding or pain at insertion point

 - Yellowing eyes and/or skin